Is Pessimism Provably Efficient for Offline RL?: Proofs of Pessimistic Value Iteration

-where the second equality follows from Assumption \ref{assump:data_generate} and the last equality follows from Equation \eqref{eq:def_bellman_op}.
-Moreover, here we use $\EE_{\cD}$ to denote the expectation with respect to the randomness of $\cD$, while the expectation after the second equality is with respect to the reward and transition of the underlying MDP.
-Furthermore, by the boundedness of $V$, we have $|\epsilon_h^\tau (V) | \leq H$.
-Thus, for any $\tau \in [K]$, conditioning on $\cF_{h, \tau - 1}$, $\epsilon_h^\tau (V) $ defined in Equation \eqref{eq:def_subgaussian} is a mean-zero and $H$-subGaussian random variable.
+where the second equality follows from Equation \eqref{eq:assump_data_generate} and the last equality follows from the definition of the Bellman operator $\BB_h$ in Equation \eqref{eq:def_bellman_op}.
+Here $\EE_{\cD}$ is taken with respect to $\PP_\cD$, while $\EE$ is taken with respect to the immediate reward and next state in the underlying MDP.